bbeomjin/ZILGM/README.md

 ## 1. INSTALLATION

-The ZILGM package does not list on CRAN repository.
+The ZILGM package is not submitted to CRAN.
 Therefore, the ZILGM package can not be installed through install.packages("ZILGM") in R prompt.
 Instead, the ZILGM package can be installed through our GitHub.
 Please see below to install in R.